abbas-al-turkmani/slidable-bottom-app-bar/README.md

     );
 ```

-the example above gives you the folowing result:
+the example above gives you the folowing result:<br />
 ![example](https://user-images.githubusercontent.com/77194041/201508935-333aa7db-d9bf-43b2-a1d8-0a372564d8c8.gif)

 ## shapes